youkoutaku/youkoutaku.github.io/_posts/Development/Docker/2023-12-05-StartContainer.md

 ```
 xhost +
 ```
->Setting to enable to  use vscode. rviz ... in docker
+>Setting to enable to  use VSCode. rviz ... in docker

 ## Make Container
 ```bash